 Service members investing in a TSP account, up until recently, have not been able to receive government matching.
 However, that changed when the Blended Retirement System (BRS) came out.
 Before, only civilians working for the federal government could contribute with a 5% match from their employer.
 Unfortunately, the same did not apply to service members.
-With the BRS, those serving in the military can now receive a 5% match, just as their civilian counterparts.
+With the BRS, those serving in the military can now receive a 5% match, just like their civilian counterparts.
 However, only service members who opted into the BRS, or were automatically placed into this retirement category have this option.
 If you’re unsure about which retirement system you fall into, check with your finance office.

 If you’re not investing under the new BRS, you might be wondering what the advantages of a TSP are?
-Is a TSP better than other investments options?
+Is a TSP better than other investment options?
 The answer, yes.
 Fees under a TSP are typically much lower than outside investment options.
 In 2018, the fee for G Funds was only .40 per every $1,000.
 L Funds work similarly.
 One might think because an L Fund involves more on the part of professionals there would be more fees.
 However, this is not the case, and it is based on the average expenses between all five funds.

 How to rollover a TSP into a USAA IRA

 Rolling your TSP over is pretty straightforward.
 It’s really a matter of transferring funds.
 Many banks will let you do this, but we’re going to USAA as our example since a lot of service members use them.
 Simply go onto USAA’s website and request to rollover your TSP into one of their IRA options.
 You can do this by following the steps below.